udayakumar-s/ej2-angular-docs/ej2-angular/pivotview/grouping-bar.md

 {% previewsample "page.domainurl/code-snippet/pivot-grid/getting-started-cs129" %}

-## Show or hide specific remove icon
+## Show or hide specific sort icon

-To disable the remove icon for a specific button, set the property [`showRemoveIcon`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/fieldOptions/#showremoveicon) to **false** to the corresponding field in [`dataSourceSettings`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/dataSourceSettings/).
+To disable the sort icon for a specific button, set the property [`showSortIcon`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/fieldOptions/#showsorticon) to **false** to the corresponding field in [`dataSourceSettings`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/dataSourceSettings/).

-In the below sample, the remove icon of fields "Year", "Sold" and "Products" have been hidden.
+In the below sample, the sort icon of "Quarter" and "Country" fields have been hidden.

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}